The Heart of User Interaction: Exploring the TCP/IP Application Layer

 TCP / IP Model

-The TCP/IP Model, also known as the Internet Protocol Suite, was developed by ARPA (Advanced Research Projects Agency).
-It shares similarities with the OSI model but combines the Application, Presentation, and Session layers into one while maintaining the five layers:
+The TCP/IP Model, also called the Internet Protocol Suite, was created by ARPA (Advanced Research Projects Agency).

 Application Layer